 Puppies eat less than three cups a day, so you will spend a little less in the first year.
 If your Golden needs a specialized or prescribed diet, or you want to feed them a raw diet, you can expect to spend more.
 On top of your Golden’s food, you will also need to buy treats.
 Treats are great for reward-based training, and dental sticks are great for your Golden baby’s gums and teeth.
 The average cost of treats per month equates to around $20 (included in our figures).

 Medical & Insurance

 As you can see from these figures alone, medical treatment can be a HUGE cost.
-Most families don’t have these funds readily available, so taking out insurance is super important.
+Most families don’t have these funds readily available, so taking out pet insurance is something owners may want to investigate.
 The insurance cost varies depending on what level of coverage you choose.
 The price of insurance for Goldens is a little more costly than similar breeds because of the higher rate of cancer.
 The average cost is around $50 a month today, but expect it increases as your pooch ages and vet costs rise.

 And don’t delay.
 Consider signing your puppy up for insurance since the younger your dog, the more coverage you will receive since pet insurance companies do not cover pre-existing conditions.

 Additional Costs to Consider